BenHey/BenHey.github.io/_pages/about.md

 I am a member of the join Inria/Criteo FairPlay team.

 My work is motivated by applications for recommender systems and marketplace design.
+I try to dedicate time to both applied and theoretical topics.

 I am currently based in Montreal, but I am usually in Paris.

+I hold a degree in  engineering from the Ecole polytechnique (Paris), a Master of Science in Operations Research from Columbia University (New York) and a PhD in applied mathematics from the Ecole polytechnique/Inria.

+I was honoured to receive a Siebel Scholarship in 2016.

 <p><a href="https://scholar.google.com/citations?user=ok5uldEAAAAJ&hl=en&oi=ao">My publications on Google Scholar</a></p>